zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/use-extensions/use-the-external-database-connector.md

 If additional connection properties are required to connect, you can alternatively use **JDBC Connection String**.

+### If using the flag: --enable-live-preview(availabe for Studio-pro 10.18).{#enable-live-preview}

+* Download the [External Database Connector](https://marketplace.mendix.com/link/component/219862) into your app.
+* If certificate-based authentication is required for PostgreSQL connections, ensure that all necessary certificates are added before running the app.
+* To test the connection and execute queries during design time, run your app locally.

 ## Connect to the External Database

 ### Establish Connection Between the External Database and Mendix App